Story & Converstation

 "Your story," He/She said, "cramps into the one life-time of Father and Mother the creation of human beings, their six generations and all the changes and mutations that took place.
 I told you that the whole process took eons, by your reckoning.

 First, I had come into being a new species, the human race - your twins.
-They lived for a great length of time in the original earth realm, enjoying it tremendously, working industriously and refining the mechanisms by which the region of the universe they dwelled in was held together.
+They lived for a great length of time in the original earth realm, enjoying it tremendously, working industriously and refining the mechanisms by which the region of the universe they did dwell in was held together.
 They embellished it with their inventions.
 They traveled back and forth to the other dimensions, and shared their excitement about the way they could organize and expand the beautiful setting they lived in."

 "May I remind you that nothing negative like death or destruction existed?
 It was the fifth generation of human beings that came up with that.
 Being directly endowed with life by Me, they had full access to all the codes and processes by which matter and what you call animated life-forms can come into being.